farinc/FrameUtils/README.md

 # FrameUtils
-A Addon Mod to the Framez mod for minecraft.
+A Addon Mod for the Framez mod by amadornes for minecraft.
 There will be more doc soon.